orbeon/orbeon-forms-doc/installation/websphere.md

     <application id="orbeon" name="orbeon" location="war/orbeon" type="war"/>
     <applicationMonitor updateTrigger="disabled"/>
     ```
 4. **Testing your installation** – Check the console: you should see the that Orbeon Forms was deployed successfully.
-Then access `http://localhost:9080/orbeon/home/`, and you should see the Orbeon Forms home page.
+Then access `http://localhost:9080/orbeon/home/`, and you should see the Orbeon Forms Home page.
 If you start WebSphere from the WLP/bin directory, as mentioned on step 2, you will find the Orbeon Forms log file in `WLP/usr/servers/logs/orbeon.log`.

 [SINCE Orbeon Forms 4.3]